Rescue dogs. Search and rescue volunteers. What you should pay attention to

 3. Search for the bodies of the dead

-At the time of this writing, the search and cynological service of Russia has 470 cynological crews, including volunteers.
+At the time of this writing, the search and canine service of Russia has 470 canine crews, including volunteers.
 It should be noted that in Russia one of the highest levels of dog training.

-Given the fact that canine calculations cannot be provided systematically, but young dogs and new participants require long, painstaking training, the situation with the involvement of dedicated volunteers suits everyone.
-When volunteers need specific assistance, specialists help in training, for example, safety measures.
-As a result, competently operating groupings are obtained, from among which, on the whole, groups of Moscow and the region, Kaliningrad, Kazan, and Crimea stand out.
-The nicknames of individual dogs and their trainers are well known - outstanding experts in their field.
-These are Labrador Irga and cynologist Mikhail Tipukhov from Stavropol, who won the "Constellation of Courage" competition in 2015, Irina Fedotkina and her pupil Belgian Shepherd Farta from Kazan, who won over 300 effectively carried out rescue operations, 1st class rescuer Alexei Bochkarev and his labrador retriever Bernie (veteran of his craft) from Moscow, they distinguished themselves during rescue operations in Beslan and other places.
-And how many still unnamed names!
+Taking into account the fact that canine calculations cannot be provided with systematic work, but young dogs and new participants require long, painstaking training, the situation with the involvement of dedicated volunteers suits everyone.
+When volunteers need specific assistance, specialists help with training, such as safety precautions.
+As a result, competently operating groupings are obtained, from which, in general, groups of Moscow and the region, Kaliningrad, Kazan, and Crimea stand out.
+The names of individual dogs and their trainers are well known - outstanding experts in their field.
+These are the Labrador Irga and the dog handler Mikhail Tipukhov from Stavropol, who won the competition "Constellation of Courage" in 2015, Irina Fedotkina, recognized as the "Best dog handler of the EMERCOM of Russia", and her pupil, the Belgian shepherd dog Farta from Kazan, on their account over 300 effectively carried out rescue operations, first class rescuer Alexei Bochkarev and his labrador retriever Bernie (a veteran of their craft) from Moscow, they distinguished themselves during rescue operations in Beslan and other places.
+And how many unnamed names!

-Dogs rescue people affected by man-made disasters, look for missing mushroom pickers, being on duty at the beaches and stations of the State Inspectorates for Small Vessels and in other hot spots.
+Dogs rescue people injured in man-made disasters, look for missing mushroom pickers, on duty at the beaches and stations of the State Inspectorate for small boats and in other hot spots.

-Since its inception, canine crews of the Ministry of Emergency Situations of the Russian Federation have taken part in a huge number of rescue operations:
+Since its inception, the cynological crews of the Ministry of Emergency Situations of the Russian Federation have taken part in a huge number of rescue operations:

 • they found mines in places of military operations, such as Croatia, Kosovo, the Chechen Republic;